microsoft/sqlworkshops-k8stobdc/KubernetesToBDC/03-kubernetes.md

 ### 3.9.2 SQL Server 2019 Big Data Cluster Application Troubleshooting

-This relates to the deployment and running of the actual SQL Server 2019 big data Cluster as an application.
+This relates to the deployment and running of the actual SQL Server 2019 big data cluster as an application.

 ### 3.9.2.1 Big Data Cluster Deployment

 #### 3.9.2.1.1 Observing A Deployment By Monitoring Object Creation

-A SQL Server 2019 big data Cluster is bootstrapped through a controller Pod, this in turn creates all the other Pods in the Cluster.
-To begin with the big data Cluster control plane will be created, followed by the data plane.
+A SQL Server 2019 big data cluster is bootstrapped through a controller Pod, this in turn creates all the other Pods in the cluster.
+To begin with the big data cluster control plane will be created, followed by the data plane.

-View the big data Cluster Pods as they are created using this command:
+View the big data cluster Pods as they are created using this command:

 ```
-kubectl get Pods -n mssql-Cluster
+kubectl get pods -n mssql-cluster
 ```

 The initial state of a Pod is *pending*.
-If a Node in a Kubernetes Cluster has never participated in a big data Cluster deployment, or a new version of a big data Cluster is deployed, most of the time that a Pod spends in a state of pending will involve images being pulled from Microsoft's registry.
+If a Node in a Kubernetes Cluster has never participated in a big data Cluster deployment, or a new version of a big data cluster is deployed, most of the time that a Pod spends in a state of pending will involve images being pulled from Microsoft's registry.

 Whilst in a state of pending, the activity a Pod is currently performing can be viewed with:

 ```
-kubectl describe Pod -n mssql-Cluster -o wide
+kubectl describe Pod -n mssql-cluster -o wide
 ```
 The *events* section in the output from this command contains information relating to what the Pod is currently doing.